thorinaboenke/Boenke_BIC3_SLM_Exam/README.md

 < 50% 5

-2. As a developer I want to test an then implement the API path /api/mark
+2. As a developer I want implement and test the API path /api/mark

 **Testcases:**
 `GetMark` => Returns Status OK and calculated grade as content